juli1/foo-bar-baz/README.md

 ### Done

+- Reading values from a JSON file and deserialize into a class
  - Separate the project between one or multiple common libraries and build multiple binaries
  - Parse tree-sitter code
  - Execute JavaScript with Deno